US tariffs on Mexico, Canada and China take effect, opening door to painful trade war

 By Elisabeth Buchwald, CNN

 (CNN) — President Donald Trump’s blanket 25% tariffs on Mexico and Canada took effect on Tuesday, an extraordinary action aimed at bringing America’s top trading partners to heel.
-But it threatens to weaken the North American economy, including that of the United States, at a time of significant stress.
+But it threatens to weaken the North American economy, including that of the United States, at a time of significant stress for inflation-weary consumers.

 “While President Trump gave both Canada and Mexico ample opportunity to curb the dangerous cartel activity and influx of lethal drugs flowing into our country, they have failed to adequately address the situation,” according to a statement released by the White House shortly before the tariffs took effect.